Amauriotjr/Best-Recipe-Agent/README.md

 https://github.com/dpapathanasiou/recipes
 ```

-The external dataset is used only as a local recipe data source.
-The data is converted into the internal format required by this project.
+The external dataset is used as the recipe data source.
+The data is converted into the internal format required by this project and then imported into MongoDB.

 The external repository is not included directly in this repository.
 It should be cloned separately into:

 ```text
 data/external/recipes-github/
 ```

+## License

+This project is for academic and educational purposes.